 1. Someone has to decide.
 Chat to a few people across the group if it's more than your immediate family.
-Get agreement on the need to coordinate for a satisfying photo.
+Get agreement on the need to coordinate for a satisfying look.
 Talk through the key points - season, location, style and colour.
-Keep it simple, so that no one feels like getting organised for the session is a burden.
+Keep it simple so that no one feels like getting organised for the session is a burden.
 However, there's nothing wrong with updating wardrobes to ensure everybody has the right colours.
 Tip: some new clothes is a great way to motivate teenagers, who can be self-conscious about how they look.

 4. Third, pick a style and be consistent.
 Casual, formal, boho, vintage, beachy - whatever suits your family and the environment you are having the photos taken in.
 Consistency is the key.

 5. Now, what about colour?
 Everybody has different preferences, but a consistent colour palette across the group looks fantastic, but there are a few things to watch for:

-6. As a general rule, simple colour schemes work well.
+- As a general rule, simple colour schemes work well.
 Choose a palette that doesn't rely on bold prints or stripes.
-Too many floral dresses within one family are likely to clash.
+Too many patterns within one family are likely to clash.
 A couple of light patterns looks great.

-7. Aim for balance, particularly with a larger group.
+- Aim for balance, particularly with a larger group.
 Ideally, you don't want one person wearing a bright top and everyone else in dark tops (unless you happen to have the Queen of England in the family!).
 That person with the light top will stand out like a beacon.
 Balancing light and dark across the group will look more satisfying.

-8. Choose colours that complement each other.
+- Choose 2 or 3 colours that complement each other.
 Maybe neutrals would suit the family.
 Or you could use neutrals as a base, with a coordinated pop of colour.
 You could choose denim and white with a dash of pink, coral or citrus.
 Neutrals with burnt orange and/or mustard look great in autumn.
 Red, white and blue is a bold and effective statement in winter.

-9. You don't have to do a lot to look great.
-Accessorise with a hat, necklace, scarf or jacket to really add a touch.
+6. You don't have to do a lot to look great.
+Accessorise with a hat, necklace, scarf or jacket to add a touch.